 While we do not have a formal written policy in place with regard to the timing of awards of options in relation to the disclosure of material nonpublic information, the Compensation Committee does not seek to time equity grants to take advantage of information, either positive or negative, about our company that has not been publicly disclosed.
 It has been our practice to grant equity awards to our officers and directors upon their appointment.
 We intend to issue equity grants to our officers and directors at the same time each year.
-It is our policy to grant our executive officers annual equity awards of restricted stock in the first quarter of each year and to grant our directors annual equity awards of restricted stock on July 1 of each year.
+It is our policy to grant our executive officers annual equity awards of restricted stock on July 1 of each year.
 Option grants, if any, are effective on the date the award determination is made by the Compensation Committee, and the exercise price of options is the closing market price of our Common Stock on the business day of the grant or, if the grant is made on a weekend or holiday, on the prior business day.